Monitor Delta Live Tables pipelines

 The pipeline graph displays as soon as an update to a pipeline has successfully started.
 Arrows represent dependencies between datasets in your pipeline.
 By default, the pipeline details page shows the most recent update for the table, but you can select older updates from a drop-down menu.

-Details displayed include the pipeline ID, source libraries, compute cost, product edition, and the channel configured for the pipeline.
+Details include the pipeline ID, source code, compute cost, product edition, and the channel configured for the pipeline.

 To see a tabular view of datasets, click the List tab.
 The List view allows you to see all datasets in your pipeline represented as a row in a table and is useful when your pipeline DAG is too large to visualize in the Graph view.
 You can control the datasets displayed in the table using multiple filters such as dataset name, type, and status.
 To switch back to the DAG visualization, click Graph.